Careers360 Logo

 Top Mistakes to Avoid During JEE Main Attempt - Toppers Advice

-Top Mistakes to Avoid During JEE Main Attempt (Toppers' Advice)
+Top Mistakes to Avoid During JEE Main 2027 Attempt (Toppers' Advice)

 1. Failing to Recognize Important Key Words

-Learn what the JEE Main Mistakes to avoid for a better score are here.
-When students read the question paper, there are small but important words such as NOT, incorrect, true, or false; many students will skip over these keywords.
+Learn what the JEE Main mistakes to avoid for a better score are here.
+When students read the question paper, there are small but important words such as "NOT," "incorrect," "true," or "false"; many students will skip over these keywords.
 Misreading an important keyword can completely change the meaning of the question.
 Without doing this, you can ruin your score by rushing through the question paper.
 It is a good practice to take a few seconds before answering to read the question carefully and highlight the keywords in your mind.

 2. Getting stuck on one Hard Question

 If you get caught up on one problem for too long, it affects your overall progression.
 This is one of the most common mistakes to avoid in the JEE Main exam hall.
-Toppers traditionally have a strategy called "skip first strategy" when faced with difficult or unfamiliar questions.
+Toppers traditionally have a strategy called the "skip first strategy" when faced with difficult or unfamiliar questions.
 They try to answer the easier questions first so that they can come back and answer the harder ones later.
 Keep in mind that JEE Main, as with any examination, is a smart way to choose problems to work on.

 3. Not Having a Section-Based Plan for the Exam